West Nottingham Academy: Historic district

 West Nottingham Academy Historic District is a national historic district at Colora, Cecil County, Maryland, United States.
 It comprises approximately 85 acre, is characterized by a park-like setting of mature trees, a narrow stream, a small lake, and 19th and 20th century buildings.
 The principal historic buildings include the Old Academy or Canteen, constructed 1864, a single-story, three-part Victorian brick building with a distinctive stick-decorated belfry; the Gayley House, constructed about 1830, a prominent 2 1/2-story brick dwelling; and Magraw Hall, constructed 1929, a large gambrel-roofed stone administration building.
 Also on the property are Wiley House (about 1840), Becktel House (about 1900), Hilltop House (about 1900), the barn or old gym (about 1930) which burned down in February 1993, as well as the stone entrance and stone bridges.
 Founded in 1744, the West Nottingham Academy is the oldest operating boarding school in Maryland.

 The historic core of the Academy were listed on the National Register of Historic Places in 1990 as the West Nottingham Academy Historic District.

-Athletics & Activities
+Athletics and activities

-Though the school community is small, the academy does field a variety of sports teams including:
+The school has sports teams including:

-Soccer, Prep and Varsity Basketball, Lacrosse, Wrestling (boys and girls), Baseball, Cross Country, Volleyball, VEX Robotics, Tennis, Yoga, Martial Arts, and Physical Education.
+Soccer, Prep and Varsity Basketball, Lacrosse, Wrestling (boys and girls), Baseball, Cross Country, Volleyball, VEX Robotics, Tennis, Chess, Yoga, Martial Arts, and Physical Education.

-The Academy also has a rather successful Figure Skating program.
-Current students include previous members of Team USA, Meredith Pipkin and 2012 Winter Youth Olympic Games Team Member, Michael Johnson who is also a previous national medalist.
-He is the Intermediate Pairs silver medalist Michael Johnson with Caitlin Belt.

 Additional afternoon activities include Yearbook, Theatre, Photography, Green Rams Environmental Club and the school newspaper, The Arrow.

 As part of WNA's commitment to lifelong fitness and activity all students are asked to participate in a sport or club throughout the school year, one per trimester.